angeanto/angeanto.github.io/README.md

 ## Recommendations

 `_data/testimonials.yml` contains the three recommendations transcribed from owner-supplied LinkedIn screenshots. `_includes/testimonials.html` renders exact excerpts on the homepage and full text on About, with author, relationship context and recommendation date.
 Do not imply company endorsement or Accelerator participation: these comments concern past course, mentoring and colleague experiences.
 Each excerpt links to its full on-site recommendation.
 Profile URLs and portraits were not invented or extracted.

+## Homepage cohort enrollment

+The homepage hero in `index.md` stacks a compact LinkedIn card above the Senior Data Analyst Accelerator November 2026 (second cohort) enrollment card.
+Both use `.hero-promo-card` styles in `assets/css/main.scss` and the shared gold primary button.
+“Enroll Now” opens the owner-provided Stripe Payment Link in a new tab.
+Update the cohort label, copy and payment URL together when enrollment changes; checkout is hosted by Stripe and requires no payment credentials in this repository.